Asin-Junior-Honore/Telehealth-Platform-/README.md

 For any inquiries or feedback, please contact us at:

-- Email: support@telehealthplatform.com
+- Email: asinhonor823@gmail.com
 - Twitter: [@TelehealthPlat](https://twitter.com/TelehealthPlat)

 ---

-Made with ❤️ by the Telehealth Platform Team
+Made with ❤️ by  Asin Honore ✌️, Happy Coding you all